Montessori Education During COVID-19

 As Montessori guides, we are tasked with adaptation and innovation every day.
-While none of us expected virtual classrooms, the unprecedented situation with the coronavirus is an opportunity to come together and grow as a learning community.
-Embarking on this new educational journey, AMS is committed to helping you explore the possibilities by providing a platform for resources that we hope will help you adapt and innovate.
+As we embark on a new school year—whether your school remains virtual, moves back to the classroom, or some combination of both—AMS is committed to helping you explore the possibilities by providing a platform for resources that we hope will help you adapt and innovate.
 Browse articles and videos about looking ahead to a post-pandemic world, the technology we teach with, and more.
 We are adding items on an ongoing basis, so please bookmark this page and continue to check in.